Kubernetes Execution Mode#

 Note

-If running on M1, you may need to set the following envvars for running the docker build command in case it fails
+If running on M1, you may need to set the following environment variables to run the Docker build command in case it fails.

 export DOCKER_BUILDKIT=0